COVID-19 – Health insurance, courts and tribunals, housing: what to keep in mind (2)

 If your agreement does not involve a judgement, it will be easier to modify the agreement.

-All the details are on the Ministère de la Justice website.
+For more information, visit the Ministère de la Justice website.

-Despite the suspension of certain tribunal activities, the time limits for seeking recourse with the Régie du logement remain, especially concerning repossession of a dwelling, application for revocation and application for a review.
+Note that the time limits for seeking recourse with the Régie du logement remain, especially concerning repossession of a dwelling, application for revocation and application for a review.

 If you are experiencing pandemic-related housing problems, you can obtain: